-With Paul from the bike-friendly Grange 87 as our guide, we drove the short distance from his apartment in Eymoutiers to the lake.
-I guess we should have cycled it, as Paul would normally do, but the weather was a little against us and we were in hillier terrain than I am used to.
+We drove the short distance from Eymoutiers to the lake.
+I guess we should have cycled it, but the weather was a little against us and we were in hillier terrain than I am used to.

 As the drive seemed to be mostly uphill all the way, I was glad I had taken the easy option.
 The 23.5km Circuit des Légendes route around the lake is well marked with regular information panels – an information sheet with map can be downloaded here.

 Named after the Haute-Vienne’s most successful professional cyclist Raymond Poulidor, each of the panels highlights the life of a great cyclist who has left his mark on the sport, notably those with stage wins in the area.
 This route has real cycling heritage as it has been used three times as part of a time trial course in the Tour de France.

 We set off in a clockwise direction and immediately tackled the steepest of the climbs, a great warm up for cold legs and a good move psychologically as I now felt confident that if I could manage that, the rest should be easy.